-Celebrating Black History: "It's more than just hair," local barber says
+Celebrating Black History: “It’s more than just hair,” local barber says

 That same sentiment made its way to Green Bay in the 1800's.

-An archive of an old census, provided by the Brown County Library, shows three barbers in 1870 and a hairdresser in 1877.
+An archive of an old census, provided by the Brown County Library, shows three local barbers in 1870 and a hairdresser in 1877.

 The hairdresser, J.H.
-Cleggett, was a well-respected man who sold hair pieces in Green Bay for about ten years.
+Cleggett, was a well-respected man who sold hairpieces in Green Bay for about 10 years.

 He moved to Chicago because his business could make more money there.